Pigmentation and skin discoloration. What is it and how is it effectively treated?

 - Vitamin C: This is top of the list for treating discoloration and dark spots.
 This gives you a beautiful glow to your face.

-- Azelaic Acid: This works by reducing the production of melanin from the melanocytes and reduces pigmentation.
+- Azelaic Acid: This works by reducing the production of melanin from threducingocytes and reduces pigmentation.

 - Phytic Acid: This works by interrupting the oxidation process by which your melanocytes produce melanin.

-- Retinoids: Retinoids inhibits discoloration and also has a hydrating and exfoliating effect on the skin.
+- Retinoids: Retinoids inhibit discoloration and also have a hydrating and exfoliating effect on the skin.
 It helps in replacement of old cells with new ones by prompting the cells underneath to ascend to the surface.
 This process is known as cell turnover.
-This helps in the melanin to be removed from the skin.
+This helps melanin to be removed from the skin.
 Hence, it gets rid of pigmentation and discoloration.

-These ingredients are topnotch for preventing and removing darkening areas of the skin and lifting dark spots or blemishes.
-They work together to give you rejuvenated, spot free and supple skin.
+This fingertip-notch is topnotch for preventing and removing darkening areas of the skin and lifting dark spots or blemishes.
+They work together to give you respot-free, spot free and supple skin.

-Looking at the trends in latest skincare regarding even skin tone products, it is easy to get lost trying to find that one product that its tailored to your dermal issues.
+Looking at the e trends in latest skincare regarding even skin tone products, it is easy to get lost trying to find one product that is tailored to your dermal issues.
 The choice has become complex.

-NCI has a range of products that target hyperpigmentation, reduce the appearance of spots and rejuvenating the skin for an even, spotless skin tone throughout your body.
-Here are some options to choose from that you can incorporate in your dermal care regimen.
+NCI has a range of products that target hyperpigmentation, reduce the appearance of spots and rejuvenate the skin for an even, spotless skin tone throughout your body.
+Here are some options to choose from that you can incorpointote into your dermal care regimen.